hapax/hapax.github.io/assets/teaching.md

 The way to fix these classes, and make hiking fun, is obvious: we should stop marching student through the scrubland, even if that is what tradition dictates.

+To help make the problem more vivid, and its solution clearer, consider an analogy to *hiking*.